Robert Mueller: Return to private sector

-After leaving the FBI in 2013, Mueller served a one-year term as consulting professor and the Arthur and Frank Payne distinguished lecturer at Stanford University, where he focused on issues related to cybersecurity.

-In addition to his speaking and teaching roles, Mueller also joined the law firm WilmerHale as a partner in its Washington office in 2014.
-Among other roles at the firm, he oversaw the independent investigation into the NFL's conduct surrounding the video that appeared to show NFL player Ray Rice assaulting his fiancée.
-In January 2016, he was appointed as Settlement Master in the U.S. consumer litigation over the Volkswagen emissions scandal; as of May 11, 2017, the scandal has resulted in $11.2 billion in customer settlements.
+After leaving the FBI in 2013, Mueller served a one‑year term as consulting professor and the Arthur and Frank Payne distinguished lecturer at Stanford University, where he focused on issues related to computer security.
+In addition to his speaking and teaching roles, Mueller joined the law firm WilmerHale as a partner in its Washington office in 2014.
+Among other responsibilities at the firm, he oversaw the independent investigation into the NFL's conduct surrounding the video that appeared to show NFL player Ray Rice assaulting his fiancée.
+In January 2016, he was appointed as Settlement Master in U.S. consumer litigation over the Volkswagen emissions scandal; as of May 11, 2017, the scandal had resulted in $11.2 billion in customer settlements.